Southwest Mechanics Critiqued for Finding Safety Issues: FAA

 In prepared statements to NBC 5 Investigates, Southwest Airlines said safety is its top priority and that the company has no tolerance for bullying or intimidation.

-Responding to the FAA’s findings in the Dallas the airline’s statement said, “Southwest's Culture of Safety does not align with the comments made by the individual FAA employee who conducted the investigation.
-Nothing is more important in our business than Safety and, as such, compliance is always our theme”, the statement said.
+Responding to the FAA’s findings in the Dallas case, Southwest said, “Southwest's Culture of Safety does not align with the comments made by the individual FAA employee who conducted the investigation.
+Nothing is more important in our business than Safety and, as such, compliance is always our theme."

 It continued, “... we continuously work to create and foster a Culture of Safety that proactively identifies and manages risks to the operation and workplace…While we do expect our mechanics to work their assigned tasks, we do not prohibit employees from raising safety concerns at any time and, in fact, encourage the reporting of safety concerns through our 24-hour automated Safety Reporting System ...
 We are confident that our workplace climate promotes Safety each and every day.”